 In December 2018, the U.S. formally declared Russia in material breach of the treaty and said the U.S. would suspend its obligations in 60 days unless Russia returned to full and verifiable compliance.

 Secretary of State Mike Pompeo, speaking in Brussels after a meeting with NATO ministers, said, “Russia’s actions gravely undermine American national security and that of our allies and partners,” and they put in danger the lives of tens of thousands of American troops in Europe and the millions of Americans living and working “alongside many more millions of Europeans.”

 The Russians for four years denied they had such a missile while the United States raised the issue more than 30 times with Russian counterparts at all levels of government.

 In November 2017 the United States revealed the Russians’ name for the missile, the 9M729.
 Russian Deputy Foreign Minister Sergey Ryabkov acknowledged its existence but denied it was capable of being launched to hit targets between 500 and 5,500 kilometers away, the INF-forbidden range.

-After the NATO foreign ministers’ December 4 meeting, NATO foreign ministers issued a statement backing the U.S. position: “We strongly support the finding of the United States that Russia is in material breach of its obligations under the INF Treaty.”
+After the NATO foreign ministers’ meeting December 4, 2018, NATO foreign ministers issued a statement backing the U.S. position: “We strongly support the finding of the United States that Russia is in material breach of its obligations under the INF Treaty.”